To Shoe or not to Shoe

 cost: $300 for 6 classes

-Riding & Horsemanship Level 2leading in hand
+Riding & Horsemanship Level 2

 The Level 2 course covers the same topic areas as Level 1 but in greater depth.
 You will progress through the Horsemanship Level 2 curriculum while continuing to work on achieving your Riding Levels 1 or 2.
 If you are unsure whether you should sign up for Level 2 or Beginner, just pick the class which has space.
 The courses run simultaneously and riders are informally assessed during the first class, with placements shuffled to make sure everyone is riding with a group of the appropriate level.